exercism/v3/languages/python/exercises/concept/string-methods/.docs/after.md

 - Checking for the existence of a substring with `in`
 - Concatenating strings with the `+` operator or `str.join()`

-`Strings` are immutable, so all of these methods will be returning a new `string` instead of modifying the existing one.
+`Strings` are immutable, so all of these methods will be returning a new `str` instead of modifying the existing one.

 For more information, you can check out the
 [official documentation](https://docs.python.org/3/library/stdtypes.html#string-methods).